enricopesce/AWSome-pipeline/README.md

 awsome-master-pipeline.LinkCodePipelinePage = https://eu-west-1.console.aws.amazon.com/codesuite/codepipeline/pipelines/awsome-master-pipeline-PipelineC660917D-11U99LG5Y4H4V/view?region=eu-west-1
 ```

 The pipeline after the creation and after every commits in the branch assigned will be triggered.
-It launches the staging env end after a manual approval the production env.
+It launches the staging env end, after a manual approval, the production env.

 Alternatively you can deploy staging env from your computer and get the staging http endpoints: